• Skip to primary navigation

 Instructions

-Cut your bacon into chunks.
-Fry until almost crispy.
-Place on a paper towel lined plate.
+• Cut your bacon into chunks.
+Fry until crispy.
+Place on a paper towel-lined plate.

-Mix your dressing together and pour generously over the salad,
+• Mix your dressing together and drizzle it over the salad.
+Serve immediately.

 « Simple Vanilla Pomegranate Fizz